 All of them also assume, correctly (as do Apple, Pandora, Spotify, LastFM and many others), that individuals would rather put together their own “stations” in the form of music types, program collections, or whatever.

-Individuals doing what they want is both the threat and the promise of radio online.
-Bring back dial-like simplicity, marry it to “roll your own,” and you’ll have the holy grail of radio.
+That’s why individuals being able to do what they want is both the threat and the promise of radio online.
+Bring back dial-like simplicity to the online world, marry it to “roll your own,” and you’ll have the holy grail of radio.

 [December 2021 update] Check out Radio.Garden.
 It’s not exactly what I describe in that last paragraph, but it’s creative and fun.